vramperez/Accounting-Proxy/README.md

 ### POST .../urls

 Used by the store to check if an URL is valid.
 This requests require the "authorization" header with a valid access token from the IdM and the user must be an administrator of the service.
-If the accounting proxy has been started over HTTPS, this requests should be signed with the Store cert; otherwise, they will be rejected.
+If the accounting proxy has been started over HTTPS, these requests should be signed with the Store cert; otherwise, they will be rejected.
 ```json
 {
  "url": "..."